yiding-w/MuLab-PKU/content/authors/Yi Hu/_index.md

 ---

-I am now a first-year Ph.D. student at the Institute for Artificial Intelligence, Peking University, advised by Prof. Muhan Zhang.
+I am now a second-year Ph.D. student at the Institute for Artificial Intelligence, Peking University, advised by Prof. Muhan Zhang.
 Welcome to visit our group page: Graphpku!

 I received my B.S. in Physics from School of Physics, Peking University, where I was fortunate to work with Prof. Huichao Song on ML applications in heavy-ion collision.